northbright/Notes/network/mi-tv-and-laptop-failed-to-obtain-ip-via-dhcp.md

   ```

 * Use Static IP for Mi TVs
-* Rest the IP in Use of DHCP IP Pool
+* Reset the IP in Use of DHCP IP Pool
   ```
   reset dhcp server ip-in-use
   ```